oslokommune/okctl/docs/rfc/0004-post-mortem-template.md

 All post-mortems are to be placed in [/docs/post-mortems](/docs/post-mortems).

+The post-mortem template is a guideline.
+Add and/or remove points you deem reasonable.

 ## Consequences
 <!--
     Short description of positive and negative consequences of the decision